 Where to Find Blooming Orchards in Davis, California

 The area around Davis grows mostly fruits.
-Occasional visitors, however, often mistake the white-petaled trees for the almond orchards.
+The occasional visitors, however, often mistake the white-petaled trees for the almond orchards.
 Regardless of the kinds of the trees, these blooming plantations never fail to instill awe and ask to stop for a short photo session.

 - The Collins Farm.
 The farm specializes in growing peaches, nectarines, apricots, figs, berries, and vegetables